tehomic/blog/docs/_posts/2026-05-06-the-sea-roars.markdown

 The bible, both new and old testaments, describes two mysterious creatures called the Flood and the Sea which apparently is not a literal flood or sea or ocean.

 My unction says these are the same creature.
 The two names Flood and Sea describe two different powers that can effect the life and times of humanity.
 The Flood is a directed torrent of water that carries one or more people from one place to another.
-The Sea is a pervasive controlling and spiritual influence which is the heavenly hedgemony of both light and dark angelic principalities.
+The Sea is a pervasive controlling and spiritual influence which is the heavenly hegemony of both light and dark angelic principalities.

 <a target="_blank" href="https://en.wikipedia.org/wiki/Hegemony">Hegemony</a> refers to the dominant influence, authority, or leadership exerted by one group, state, or culture over others.
 It involves a mix of coercion (military/economic power) and consent (cultural/ideological influence), often making the dominant group's values seem like common sense.
 It is commonly used in international relations and social theory.